Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 This lovely town gets a whopping 300 days of sunshine annually.
 It’s easy to see why everyone spends so much time outside.
 You don’t have to be particularly outdoorsy to enjoy the natural offerings.
-The Animas River Trail, a paved route stretching seven miles through Durango’s Animas River Greenway, connects recreational areas, parks, the Durango Recreation Center, Powerhouse Science Center and more.
+The Animas River Trail, a paved route stretching seven miles through Durango’s Animas River Greenway, connects recreational areas, parks, the Durango Recreation Center, Powerhouse Science Center, and more.
 Run it, walk it, bike it—it’s up to you!

 You say Purgatory like it’s a bad thing

 Located in the rugged San Juan Mountains just 25 miles north of Durango, you’ll find Purgatory Ski Resort.
 Come winter, explore 1,605 acres of terrain ranging from steep tree trails to wide-open cruisers.
-This family-friendly resort is regarded as one of the country’s best value destination for skiing.
+This family-friendly resort is regarded as one of the country’s best-value destinations for skiing.
 During the summer and fall, you’ll find awesome mountain biking, hiking, and even a mountain coaster.
 The Inferno features a two-person car, outfitted with a hand brake, so riders can take their time or go full throttle, winding through the trees.

 Spend a day on the Million Dollar Highway, a 70-mile strip of blacktop between Durango and Ouray.
 The road climbs up and over three separate passes: Coal Bank, Molas, and Red Mountain Pass.
 The breathtaking views make navigating all those hairpin turns and sheer cliff drops worth the anxiety.
-If you’re there late September through October, the fall colors dazzle.
+If you’re there from late September through October, the fall colors dazzle.